 PLA offers a rigorous advanced placement curriculum with pre-AP classes in grade 9 and AP classes in grades 10-12.
-Beginning in 2018-2019, PLA will offer a Career Technical Education (CTE) pathway in law through classes in Law and Society, Administration of Justice, and Mock Trial.
+Beginning in 2018-2019, PLA implemented a Career Technical Education (CTE) pathway in law through classes in Law and Society, Administration of Justice, and Mock Trial.
 Thematic instruction in Psychology and Forensics (Anatomy and Physiology) will continue to be offered as well.
-PLA hosts two law days each year, inviting community leaders and legal experts to speak to our students and parents.
-In 2017-2018, PLA administration worked in partnership with San Joaquin Delta College to offer Dual-enrollment college courses on the PLA campus and joined an Advisory Committee with SJ Delta College Pathway to Law program.
+PLA will increase access to forensic studies in 2019-2020 by adding a class in AP Environmental Studies.
+I. PLA hosts two law days each year, inviting community leaders and legal experts to speak to our students and parents.
+Beginning in 2017-2018, PLA administration worked in partnership with San Joaquin Delta College to offer Dual-enrollment college courses on the PLA campus and joined an Advisory Committee with SJ Delta College Pathway to Law program.
+PLA signed an MOU with Delta College in 2019 to be included as an institution in the Delta College Pathway to Law Program, and PLA has initiated steps to repair academic and educational relationships with University of the Pacific to support PLA students moving forward.

 Pacific Law Academy benefits from a diverse student enrollment (63% Hispanic, 9% African American, 12% White, 4% Filipino, 3% Chinese, 7% Other Asian, Pacific Islander, Native American, and 1.5% Two or more races).
-Within the class of 2018, 9 students were the first in their family to graduate high school, and 15 students will be the first in their family to attend college.
+Within the class of 2018, 9 students were the first in their family to graduate high school, and 15 students were the first in their family to attend college.
 Nearly 70% of our student population qualified for fee waivers based on income.
-Stockton Unified School District (SUSD) is located in one of 39 areas in California identified as economically distressed by the California Trade and Commerce Agency.
+Stockton Unified School District

+(SUSD) is located in one of 39 areas in California identified as economically distressed by the California Trade and Commerce Agency.